RaMb3asT/GraalVM-Workshop/README.md

     }
 }
 ```
-In order to run the code above, use the following commands:
+In order to run the code above, navigate via the GraalVM bash to the *exercises* directory and run:
 ```
 javac Polyglot.java
 java Polyglot